-It’s no secret that this year’s COVID-19 pandemic has caused tidalwaves across nearly every industry.
+It’s no secret that the COVID-19 pandemic has caused tidal waves across nearly every industry.
 From events and entertainment to retail and business, nearly every brand has been forced to look at alternatives to the variety of in-person events they host.
-After all, at the end of the day, work still needs to get done.
+After all, work still needs to get done.

-But even now as many cities are beginning to “flatten the curve,” the activation of virtual events continues to rise, thanks to both their ability to connect and communicate without the threat of spreading germs or viruses, but also because of the many advantages that virtual events bring that simply aren’t possible with an in-person event.
+But even now, several years after cities began to “flatten the curve,” the activation of virtual events continues to rise.
+This is thanks to the ability to connect and communicate without the threat of spreading germs or viruses, but also because of the many advantages virtual events bring that simply aren’t possible with an in-person event.

 According to many event experts — including our own team of in-person and virtual event experts alike — virtual events are here to stay, either as a replacement to real-world events or as an addition to them.

 So, to help you prepare for the “new normal” of virtual events, we’ve put together some information that will help you understand the benefits that come with hosting a digital event and the three stages you need to go through to move your event online:

 Before we jump into the specifics of moving your event over to digital, it’s first important to understand what a virtual event is.
 The truth is, they’re not much different than your typical in-person event.
 They should be an educational, entertaining experience for the audience and very much a production, just like any other event.
 They’re simply hosted online instead of in a conference hall or ballroom.
 If your online event feels like a Zoom conference, you’re likely off track.
 Instead, it should feel more like a high-quality broadcast that you would see from a major news network.

 So, now that you know what a virtual event is, it’s time to share what we have defined as the three main stages of building a virtual event based on what we’ve learned throughout our years streaming and producing digital events: